 listed as areas of priority for conservation efforts.

 This may suggest a link between the presence of high biodiversity and the occurrence of resource-based conflicts.
-According to the IUCN, a biodiversity hotspot is classified as an area which contains at least 1500 endemic plant species and
+According to the IUCN, a biodiversity hotspot is classified as an area that contains at least 1500 endemic plant species and

 has lost 70% of its original vegetation to human activity.

 During times of war, priorities towards protecting biodiversity are displaced by other concerns, such as the deterioration of the socio-economic and political state.
-There are no measures put in place in order to actively protect wildlife
+There are no measures put in place to actively protect wildlife

 and natural resources that are located in conflict zones, thus making them neglected casualties of warfare.